-Come and camp here for the weekend, 6 pens and 2 stalls are available, private or semi private lessons, group cavaletti and poles lessons, group sessions for groundwork and in hand work at the start of each day, trail rides, evening pot-luck BBQ get together and an evening theory session.
+Come and camp here for the weekend, 6 pens and 2 stalls are available, private or semi private lessons, group cavaletti and poles lessons, group sessions for groundwork and in hand work if demand, trail rides, evening pot-luck BBQ get together and an evening theory session.

-Camping is free, outhouse is available but you will have to bring your drinking water, our water is fine for horses.
+Camping can have power hook up, outhouse is available but you will have to bring your drinking water, our water is fine for horses.

 Dogs are welcome too if they are good with other dogs and animals (chicken, cats and horses).